 Biophysics, Cell Biology

-Dr. Groves is also a professor of chemistry at the University of California, Berkeley.
+Dr. Mullins is a professor in the Department of Cellular and Molecular Pharmacology at the University of California, San Francisco.

 As a boy in rural Appalachian Kentucky, Dyche Mullins was transfixed by the Apollo moon landings.
 "In kindergarten, I knew the parts of the Saturn V rocket like kids today know dinosaurs," he says.
 Fascinated with figuring out how things work, he earned two bachelor's degrees—in mathematics and electrical engineering—at the University of Kentucky.

 Biology, on the other hand, held little interest for him.